-- Types of vehicles (e.g. IMCA Class I Pure Observation, Class II Observation with Payload Option, Class III - Work Class Vehicles.) - Typical thruster configurations, vehicle power, speed, manoeuvrability and operating limits in current. - Launch and recovery methods and tether management systems. - Types of ROV sensors and manipulators.
+- Types of vehicles as defined in the IMCA specification - Types of vehicles as defined in the IMCA specification (Class 1 to Class 6). - Typical thruster configurations, vehicle power, speed, manoeuvrability and operating limits in current. - Launch and recovery methods and tether management systems. - Types of ROV sensors and manipulators.